 Flight instruction costs are not included in university tuition and fees.
-The estimated cost of flight training is \$36,000 in addition to normal university costs.
+The estimated cost of flight training is \$40,000 in addition to normal university costs.

-Airway science flight management students are required to complete 128 semester hours with a 2.00 cumulative GPA, including a minimum of 50 semester hours of upperdivision courses.
+Professional flight students are required to complete 128 semester hours with a 2.25 cumulative GPA, including a minimum of 50 semester hours of upper-division courses.
 All degree requirements are shown on the student's curriculum check sheet.